Albany Masonic Temple: Structure

 The Masonic Temple sits at the corner of Maiden Lane (now Corning Place in honor of Mayor Erastus Corning) and Lodge Street, and is built of granite in the Renaissance Revival style.
 The architects were Fuller & Wheeler.
 The interiors feature oak woodwork and rich classical ornament in plaster.
 The main lodge rooms are each two stories in height.
 The larger room (the Ten Eyck room) has stained glass windows and an 1896 2-manual, 18-rank tracker pipe organ by J. W. Steere & Sons of Springfield MA.
 The smaller room (the Weaver room) has an 1874 2-manual, 18-rank tracker organ by William Johnson of Westfield MA - it and the carved walnut furnishings of the room were moved from the previous temple.
 On the top floor of the temple is a room with a proscenium stage, used for the degrees of the Valley of Albany, Ancient and Accepted Scottish Rite.
 Among the furnishings is an elaborately carved oak throne featuring Scottish Rite emblems, designed and presented by Bro.
 Solomon Strasser in 1898 and weighing over 400 pounds.
-President of the United States Franklin Roosevelt was a member while Governor of New York and a metal ramp was built leading to the banquet hall for him.
+Franklin Roosevelt was a member while Governor of New York and a metal ramp was built leading to the banquet hall for him.
 This metal ramp is still in existence and is still used on a daily basis.
-His cousin President Teddy Roosevelt was also a member.
+Theodore Roosevelt was also a member.